Flowstone: Formation

 Flowing films of water that move along floors or down positive-sloping walls build up layers of calcium carbonate (calcite), aragonite, gypsum, or other cave minerals.
 These minerals are dissolved in the water and are deposited when the water loses its dissolved carbon dioxide through the mechanism of agitation, meaning it can no longer hold the minerals in solution.
 The flowstone forms when thin layers of these deposits build on each other, sometimes developing more rounded shapes as the deposit gets thicker.

 There are two common forms of flowstones, tufa and travertine.
 Tufa is usually formed via the precipitation of calcium carbonate, and is spongy or porous in nature.
 Travertine is a calcium carbonate deposit often formed in creeks or rivers; its nature is laminated, and it includes such structures as stalagmites and stalactites.

-The deposits may grade into thin sheets called "draperies" or "curtains" where they descend from overhanging portions of the wall.
+The deposits may grade into thin sheets called "drapery" or "curtains" where they descend from overhanging portions of the wall.
 Some draperies are translucent, and some have brown and beige layers that look much like bacon (often termed "cave bacon").
+The edges often develop a sawtooth pattern.